icebreakerone/stream-data-standards/docs/data-standards.md

 ## Data Standards

+## Metadata standard

+The standard for Metadata is the [Gemini 2.3 standard](https://knowledge-base.inspire.ec.europa.eu/index_en) which is based on the [INSPIRE Metadata Directive](https://knowledge-base.inspire.ec.europa.eu/index_en).
+The ESRI platform can displaying Gemini 2.3 using the INSPIRE metadata standard built into the ESRI platform.
+To ensure that metadata using the INSPIRE standard is Gemini 2.3 compliant, please refer to this [Gemini 2.3 metedata guidance on the ArcGIS website](https://govportal.maps.arcgis.com/home/item.html?id=ad26f71f42e24d1eaf7fb3e347a049a9).

 ### CSV datasets

 The standard for CSV format datasets used for Stream data is described in [RFC 4180](https://datatracker.ietf.org/doc/html/rfc4180).